AxForest/teamspeak_bot/README.md

 * timestamp : Date and Time

 2.)
 Create a Teamspeak Query Admin
-Insert your IP and login into bot.py
+Insert your IP and login into bot.py and cycle.py

 3.)
 Adjust your Servergroup and Channel

 4.)
-Done
+* Start bot.py within a screen or tmux
+* start cycle.py via cronjob whenever you like.

+5.) done